microsoft/MixedRealityToolkit-Unreal/FAQ.md

 ## What versions of Unreal Engine are supported

-You need UE 4.23.0 or later to develop for HoloLens 2, and UE.25.0 or later to use any component in MRTK-Unreal.
+UE 4.23.0 or later is needed to develop for HoloLens 2, and UE.25.0 or later to use any component in MRTK-Unreal.

 Please refer to the documentation for each [component](README.md#MRTK-Unreal-Components) for more specific details.